-AVID recruitment is underway for the 2018-2019 school year.
+AVID recruitment is about to get underway for the 2021-22 school year.
 This page will help you learn about what the AVID program is all about.

 High School AVID -

-If you are in 8th grade and are interested in the AVID elective at the high school level each student needs to complete the 2018-19 AVID Application.
-High school AVID programs will be visiting middle schools to conduct interviews based on who has completed the appplication.
+If you are in 8th grade and are interested in the AVID elective at the high school level each student needs to complete the 2020-21 AVID Application.
+High school AVID programs will chhose class enrollment based on who has completed the application.
 If you are a new student to any of the below high schools, please contact your school for more information.

 Please contact your designated high school's AVID Coordinator for more information.